JuliaClimate/ClimateTools.jl/README.md

 ## Objectives

 * Visualization of NetCDF files (e.g. temporal mean of a given NetCDF file), for rapid evaluation of NetCDF files
-* Migration of NetCDF files to Julia matrix
+* Migration of NetCDF files to a Julia ClimGrid type
 * Climate indices from The joint CCl/CLIVAR/JCOMM Expert Team (ET) on Climate Change Detection and Indices (ETCCDI)
 * Custom climate indices
 * Post-processing of climate timeseries using Quantile-Quantile mapping methods (cf. Piani et al. 2010)